Avalanche transistor: Avalanche mode switching circuits

 A well-detailed example of the first procedure is described in reference Holme (2006).
 It is also possible to realize avalanche mode bistable multivibrators, but their use is not as common as other types described of multivibrators, one important reason being that they require two avalanche transistors, one working continuously in avalanche breakdown regime, and this can give serious problems from the point of view of power dissipation and device operating life.

-A practical, easily realised, and inexpensive application is the generation of fast-rising pulses for checking equipment rise time.
+A practical application is the generation of fast-rising pulses for checking equipment rise time.